 If we can establish a bar’s liability for serving the drunk driver who caused your motorcycle crash, you may have a “dram shop action” against the bar as well as a negligence action against the drunk driver.

-When are Motorcycle Accident Victims Entitled to Punitive Damages?
+When are Motorcycle Crash Victims Entitled to Punitive Damages?

 If a drunk driver causes a motorcycle collision that results in injuries or death, the drunk driver (and possibly the bar that served them) is liable for the resulting damages, including: